pyfb78/competitive-coding-setup/README.md

 # competitive-coding-setup
-This is how I set up my competitive text editor
+This is how I set up my competitive programming text editor